• Skip to primary navigation

 GREEN TEA

 Green tea is not oxidized.
-It is roasted, rolled, and either steam or pan-fried, preventing oxidation, producing a refreshing tea with a sweet-smelling aroma.
+It is roasted, rolled, and either steamed or pan-fried, preventing oxidation and producing a refreshing tea with a sweet-smelling aroma.
 Green tea has a lighter flavor than black tea.
 It is most prevalent in eastern countries but becoming more so in the west.

 WHITE TEA